 Since their 2012 debut in Buenos Aires, La Juan D’Arienzo has aimed to offer listeners and dancers the characteristic music in the style of the legendary tango orchestra leader Juan D’Arienzo, who was known as the Rey del Compás, or the King of the Rhythm.
 The young and talented musicians not only offer the style of one of the greatest orchestras in Argentine tango history, they also bring a freshness that has been welcomed by audiences around the world.

 The orchestra consists of 11 musicians: Pablo Valle on piano; Andres Santarciero on double bass; Juan Pablo Cravenna, Sebastian Frassón, Pablo Ginzburg, and Emilio Pagano on violins; Pablo Amado, Ricardo Badaracco, Facundo Lazzari, and Oscar Yemha on bandoneóns; and Fernando Rodas, a talented singer.
 The orchestra is directed by the first bandoneónist, Lazzari, whose grandfather was Carlos Lazzari, the first bandoneónist and arranger for the original Juan D’Arienzo Orchestra from 1950 until 1976, when D’Arienzo passed away, and then the leader of Los Solistas de D’Arienzo.

-In a very short time, La Juan D’Arienzo seduced the Buenos Aires dance scene and performed liveon television and radio shows.
+In a very short time, La Juan D’Arienzo seduced the Buenos Aires dance scene and performed live on television and radio shows.
 Since 2013, they also have toured throughout Argentina.
 In 2014, La Juan D’Arienzo made its first international tour of Europe, winning accolades from audiences at milongas and tango festivals in Germany, Switzerland, Italy, France, and Hungary.
 The musicians extended their international touring in 2015, to Asia.
-In 2018 “ La Juan D’Arienzo “ is getting ready to its first US tour which is going to take place in February-March 2019 performing in many cities of the States.
-Many other opportunities to dance the most amusing tango style are coming up!
+In 2018 “ La Juan D’Arienzo” is getting ready for its first US tour which is going to take place February-March 2019 performing in cities throughout the United States.